pdimens/harpy/Workflows/assembly.md

 description: Create a genome assembly from linked reads
 category: [linked-read]
 tags: [linked-read]
-icon: commit
+icon: git-commit
 order: 11
 ---

-# :icon-commit: Create a Genome Assembly
+# :icon-git-commit: Create a Genome Assembly

 ===  :icon-checklist: You will need
 - at least 2 cores/threads available